tobmei/ProjectManager/README.md

 # ProjectManager
-Android app aimed at freelancers to manage customers and projects including a work time tracking feature.
+Android app aimed at freelancers to manage customers and projects.
+The app includes a work time tracking feature.
 See doc/Dokumentation.pdf for more details.